Sergio00166/webFILE/README.md

 | MOVE   | Rename or move an item      |
 | COPY   | Duplicate a file or folder  |

-## CLI & Legacy Browser Support
-When accessed by a CLI or legacy browser, a simplified “text-only” view is served.
-— Video/audio players and file-operation controls are disabled.

 ## HTML vs .web Extensions
 Since `.html` files are treated as plain text, the server recognizes `.web` files as HTML pages.
 - Placing `index.web` in any folder auto-loads that page instead of the default listing.

-- Legacy CLI view ignores `.web` pages.
+**NOTE**: Browser based only (disable with `?noauto`), it does not affect the API.

 ## Official Plugins
 Plugins allow you to create new pages and customize the frontend GUI by dropping `.web` extensions into served directories.